Archana7code/CivicFix/README.md

 # 📖 Overview

-CivicFix is an AI-powered infrastructure issue reporting platform developed during a hackathon to simplify reporting civic problems such as potholes, road cracks, water leakage, and damaged streetlights.
+CivicFix is an AI-powered web application that enables users to report civic infrastructure issues such as potholes, road cracks, broken streetlights, and water leaks.

-Users can upload an image of an issue, automatically detect their current location, and submit a report.
-The uploaded image is classified using a machine learning model, while complaint details are stored in MongoDB and images are securely uploaded to Cloudinary.
+Users can upload an image of an issue, automatically capture their current location, and submit a complaint.
+The uploaded image is classified using a **fine-tuned ResNet18 image classification model built with PyTorch**, while complaint information is stored in MongoDB and uploaded images are securely stored using Cloudinary.

-Administrators can review reports through a dedicated dashboard, update complaint statuses, and monitor recently submitted issues.
+Administrators can securely log in, review submitted complaints, update their status, and monitor recently reported issues through an intuitive dashboard.

+> **Note:** The project was initially developed during a hackathon by a team of three members and later improved with additional refinements.

 ---

 # ✨ Features

 - 📸 Upload infrastructure issue images
-- 🤖 AI-powered image classification
+- 🤖 AI-powered image classification using Transfer Learning (ResNet18)
 - 📍 Automatic GPS location detection
-- 🗺 Reverse geocoding for Area, District & Pincode
+- 🗺 Reverse geocoding (Area, District & Pincode)
-- ☁ Cloudinary image storage
+- ☁ Secure image upload and storage using Cloudinary
-- 🗄 MongoDB integration
+- 🗄 MongoDB database integration
-- 👨‍💼 Secure Admin Login
+- 👨‍💼 Secure Admin Authentication (JWT)
-- 📊 Admin Dashboard
+- 📊 Admin Dashboard for complaint management
-- 🔄 Real-time complaint status updates
+- 🔄 Complaint status updates
 - 📋 Recent Reports section
 - 📱 Responsive user interface